 Lowe's (LOW) Stock Moves -1.39%: What You Should Know

-Investors will be hoping for strength from Lowe's as it approaches its next earnings release.
-On that day, Lowe's is projected to report earnings of $3.10 per share, which would represent year-over-year growth of 13.55%.
+Wall Street will be looking for positivity from Lowe's as it approaches its next earnings report date.
+In that report, analysts expect Lowe's to post earnings of $3.10 per share.
+This would mark year-over-year growth of 13.55%.
 Our most recent consensus estimate is calling for quarterly revenue of $23.08 billion, up 0.72% from the year-ago period.

 LOW's full-year Zacks Consensus Estimates are calling for earnings of $13.52 per share and revenue of $96.89 billion.
 These results would represent year-over-year changes of +12.29% and +0.66%, respectively.

 Investors should also note any recent changes to analyst estimates for Lowe's.
-Recent revisions tend to reflect the latest near-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-In terms of valuation, Lowe's is currently trading at a Forward P/E ratio of 14.09.
-This represents a premium compared to its industry's average Forward P/E of 8.14.
+Digging into valuation, Lowe's currently has a Forward P/E ratio of 14.79.
+This represents a premium compared to its industry's average Forward P/E of 8.62.

-Investors should also note that LOW has a PEG ratio of 1.08 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Building Products - Retail stocks are, on average, holding a PEG ratio of 1.49 based on yesterday's closing prices.
+Investors should also note that LOW has a PEG ratio of 1.13 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Building Products - Retail stocks are, on average, holding a PEG ratio of 1.55 based on yesterday's closing prices.

 This Little-Known Semiconductor Stock Could Be Your Portfolio’s Hedge Against Inflation